 This photo depicts a Bluebell showgirl in her backstage dressing room, getting ready for the performance.
 The Bluebells were a famous group of showgirl dancers from Paris.

 The Bluebells distinguished from other showgirls since they were trained dancers, specifically ballerinas.
-Their show was one of the most luxurious ones in town.
+Their show was one of the most luxurious ones in town, and the most luxurious guests attended them.

 This photo shows a couple soaking the hot sun of Nevada in front of the Flamingo hotel.
 While most people preferred to sun bath at the poolside of the hotel, others enjoyed the front lawn of the hotel.